imranhasan22/handbook_imran/react.md

 ```
 ### componentDidMount()
 This method is called immediately after the component is inserted into the DOM.
 It’s typically used for performing side effects like data fetching, setting up subscriptions, or manually modifying the DOM.

+It is executed once in a lifecycle of a component which is just after the first `render()`.
 ```jsx
 componentDidMount() {
   fetch('https://api.example.com/data')